bassanio/singlecell-Analysis-G/README.md

 [Step 5: scRNA eQTL](#sceQTL)

-# Step 1:Identification of singlecells based on the genotype
+# Step 1 Identification of singlecells based on the genotype

 **Step (a): Demuxlet**
 ```